Mainframe-Archive/mainframe-os/docs/publish.md

 ### Publishing your app

-To allow users to install your app, you will need to upload the contents to swarm and then write and sign a manifest file which can be distributed and used for installation.
+To allow users to install your app, you will need to upload the contents to Swarm.
+You'll get an App ID which other users can then use to install the app on their Mainframe OS system.
+This can be done with the **Publish** button inside Mainframe OS, as described [here](introduction.md), which connects to the p2p Swarm network through `mainframe-gateways.net`.

-This can be done with the **Publish** button inside Mainframe OS, as described [here](introduction.md), if you installed Mainframe OS through the downloaded binaries.
+It is also possible to setup and use a local Swarm node, rather than the gateway.

-If you built Mainframe OS from source, the swarm-gateways upload limitation mentioned below will apply.
-Below are alternate steps to publish manually instead.
+### Setup local Swarm node

-#### Upload Content to Swarm
+You might prefer to use a local swarm node rather than the Mainframe gateway (configured by default) or Swarm gateways (available through `swarm-gateways.net`).

-By default, a vault is configured to connect to the [Swarm gateways](https://swarm-gateways.net/) to interact with Swarm.
-This works well for downloads and other requests, however uploads are limited to 1 MB, which might prevent from being able to upload some apps.
+Changing the Swarm configuration is only possible when using a version of Mainframe OS built from source.
+There is not access to the CLI tools needed when Mainframe OS is built from the binaries installer.
-In order to upload apps contents larger than 1 MB, a local Swarm node must be used.

 Installation instructions are available in the [Swarm guide](https://swarm-guide.readthedocs.io/en/latest/installation.html) and a [Docker image](https://github.com/ethersphere/swarm-docker) is also available.

-Your vault settings will need to be updated to use the local node rather than the Swarm gateways, running the following command (replace `http://localhost:8500` by the Swarm URL if different):
+Your vault settings will need to be updated to use the local node rather than the Mainframe or Swarm gateways, running the following command (replace `http://localhost:8500` by the Swarm URL if different):

 ```
 ./packages/cli/bin/run vault:settings --bzz-url http://localhost:8500